Today Is National Black Dog Day—Why You Should Adopt a Black Dog

 Is black dog syndrome real?

-Black dog syndrome is a real phenomenon in which black dogs are less likely to be adopted.
-However, some studies suggest that it may be more of a localized issue or be less prevalent due to advocacy campaigns.
+Yes; black dog syndrome is a phenomenon in which black dogs are less likely to be adopted.
+However, some studies suggest that black dog syndrome may be more of a localized issue or now be less prevalent due to advocacy campaigns.